HYPERLITE DAY SALE丨UP TO $120 OFF

 Injection Points 153 Count NEC/Safety Requirement

 Boundary Conditions: This model applies specifically to 480V industrial environments.
-For residential garage applications (120V), the daisy-chain limits are significantly lower, and the number of power injection points would increase to maintain safety and brightness.
+For residential applications (120V), daisy-chain limits are significantly lower, and the number of power injection points must increase to maintain safety and brightness.

 Decision Framework for Technical Buyers